gnois/luaty/README.md

 ---
 Because there's not enough Lua code generators.

-Really, because I like most of Lua's simplicity, and some of Moonscript's brevity, and then some safety.
+Really, because I like all of Lua except some of its syntax, and wanted some safety.
 Luaty is just Lua with a syntactic skin that is likely more readable, shorter or safer.
 Its philosophy follows [*"There should be only one way to do it"*.](https://wiki.python.org/moin/TOOWTDI)